-Guide to the Sydney Nathans Collection, 1975-1981
+Guide to the Sydney Nathans Collection, 1975-2018

-- Sydney Nathans Collection, 1975-1981
+- Sydney Nathans collection

-- Language of Material
+- Material in English

-The papers contain correspondence (including that of Terry Sanford, and of the creator of the collection, Sydney Nathans); newspaper and magazine clippings as well as scholarly articles; text from speeches; official statements from groups opposing the Nixon Library; and Sydney Nathan's handwritten notes from a variety of meetings.
+The Nixon Library papers contain correspondence (including that of Terry Sanford, and of the creator of the collection, Sydney Nathans); newspaper and magazine clippings as well as scholarly articles; text from speeches; official statements from groups opposing the Nixon Library; and Sydney Nathan's handwritten notes from a variety of meetings.
 Documents also include Nathan's research on existing presidential libraries.

 Copyright for Official University records is held by Duke University; all other copyright is retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

 How to Cite